 Here are some of the best Shopify themes in 2020.

 There’s a reason why the Debut Shopify theme tops the charts: it’s customizable, super-fast, easy to navigate and is flexible enough to suit a broad range of stores, regardless of how big your inventory is.
 Plus it looks great on both desktop and mobile.
-This theme is distributed by Shopify itself, which means it’s officially supported by Shopify.
+This free theme is distributed by Shopify itself!

 If you’re looking for a solid alternative to Shopify-distributed themes, Debutify is a great option as it’s focused on conversion.
-The theme doesn’t require coding and it has a fast page loading speed, which is key to not lose potential customers.
+The theme doesn’t require coding and it has a fast page loading speed, which is helpful to reduce shopping cart abandonment.

 Debutify comes with more advanced options like adding a customizable footer or product testimonials as well as advanced product filters and featured image slider.

-The theme is perfect if you have fewer products, as opposed to a large inventory.
-The top fullscreen slideshow is an eye-catching area for you to show product images.
+This Shopify theme is perfect if you have fewer products, as opposed to a large inventory.
+The top full screen slideshow is an eye-catching area for you to show product images.

 Brooklyn works particularly well from mobile devices thanks to its “mobile-first” philosophy.
 Pictured above, the Playful theme.